 Suddenly Jacen had a very bad feeling about that bet.

-Fingers grazed a sheath of silk that was thrown over the Queen Mother's shoulder.
+He felt his fingers graze a sheath of silk that was thrown over the Queen Mother's shoulder.
 They stopped and pulled back quickly once the owner of them realized what he had almost done.

 Blown the whole thing just about.
 Good one, Jacen.